jchristianhall/dev-exercises/css/src/README.md

 * Naming is hard.
 My first pass was silly.
 Second pass was a bit better.
 * I totally should have squashed all my microcommits.
 * Tried to setup webpack to use fancy tooling, but ran out of time before I could get it working well.
 Had to do some manual optimisation for the SVGs.
+* I really hate relying on jQuery, but for time's sake and cross browser compatibility, I'm gonna lean on it for the button interaction.
+In a real production scenario, I'd never use an entire library for one trivial piece of functionality.